yeokm1/vibrate_alarm_clock/README.md

 3. The OLED is set by default to use the SPI interface.
 If you want to use I2C, remember to solder the jumpers at the back I used I2C to reduce the wire clutter.

 4. Super Mario tune is contained in the tune.h header file.
-To same memory, the tune is stored into flash memory via PROGMEM to minimise SRAM usage.
+To save memory, the tune is stored into flash memory via PROGMEM to minimise SRAM usage.

+5. I actually used 2x 220ohm resistors as I did not have a 100ohm resistor.
+I connected those in parallel to give approximately 100ohm for the speaker.

 <b>References and libraries:</b>